awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 There are two steps that must be completed in the following order:

 1. First, add the following two policy statements to the customer managed key's key policy\.
 Replace the example ARN with the ARN of the other account, making sure to replace *111122223333* with the actual account ID of the AWS account that you want to create the Auto Scaling group in\.
 This allows you to give an IAM user or role in the specified account permission to create a grant for the key using the CLI command that follows\.
-However, this does not by itself give any IAM users or roles access to the key\.
+However, this does not by itself give any users access to the key\.

    ```
    {